RonasIT/telegram-bot-dialogs/README.md

 In this case, if you don't need any logic inside the step handler - you can don't define it.
 Just put the response inside the step definition.
 It works good for welcome messages, messages with tips/advices and so on.
 If you want format response with markdown, just set `markdown` field to `true`.

 Also, you can control dialog direction in step by defining `jump ` and `end` fields. `jump` acts as `jump()` method - dialog jumps to particular step. `end` field, is set to `true`, ends dialog after current step.

+What is more, you can define `'save'=>true` field.
+This will lead to automatic saving of user answers to redis database, which can be accessible on any step while dialog is open with `Dialog::getMemory()` method.
+Library will also check if previous answers labeled with `save` attribute can be found on database.
+If not, dialog will be automatically closed and user will receive message.
+It is predefined with `Dialog::$lostDataResponseMessage`, which can be rewritten in your classes.

 Also, you can use `is_dich` (is it a dichotomous question) option of the step.
 If this option set to true, you can use `yes` and `no` fields of the Dialog instance to check user answer.
 For example:
 ```php